Time-Series Models

 }

 The error terms \(\epsilon_t\) are defined as transformed parameters in terms of the observations and parameters.
-The definition of the sampling statement (defining the likelihood) follows the definition, which can only be applied to \(y_n\) for \(n > Q\).
+The definition of the distribution statement (which also defines the likelihood) follows the definition, which can only be applied to \(y_n\) for \(n > Q\).
 In this example, the parameters are all given Cauchy (half-Cauchy for \(\sigma\)) priors, although other priors can be used just as easily.

 Vectorized MA(Q) model

-A general \(\mbox{MA}(Q)\) model with a vectorized sampling probability may be defined as follows.
+A general \(\mbox{MA}(Q)\) model with a vectorized distribution statement may be defined as follows.

 data {